zaqifathis/BIMserver-doc/BimServerClient.md

 	// Create a new BimServerClient with authentication BimServerClient bimServerClient = factory.create(new UsernamePasswordAuthenticationInfo("admin@bimserver.org", "admin"));

+        // List project names
 	for (SProject project : bimServerClient .getBimsie1ServiceInterface().getAllProjects(true, true)) {
 		System.out.println(project.getName());
 	}

 ```

-> TODO: Document how to call methods and how to use the client-side EMF model
+> TODO: Document how to call other methods and how to use the client-side EMF model